CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 ### Supported types

-During this alpha stage, please note that we don't provide 100% compatibility with the Redis value types.
+During this alpha stage, we don't provide 100% compatibility with the Redis value types.
 Currently supported value types are:

 - String
 - List